 5. Create a Lead Scoring System

-Depending on your niche, lead scoring may incorporate factors such as supplier, pricing, and engagement.
-It’s best to develop a lead scoring system that’s unique to your business and to use historical data to assess which strategies were successful in boosting conversions.
+Lead scoring may incorporate factors such as supplier, pricing, and engagement, depending on your niche.
+It’s best to develop a lead scoring system unique to your business and to use historical data to assess which strategies successfully boost conversions.

 6. Differentiate Content To Maximize ROI

 Content marketing is incredibly effective—consider the e-commerce boom and the slew of businesses transitioning to the digital landscape.
-A robust content marketing strategy is vital when it comes to reaching your target audience and converting them into paying customers.
+A robust content marketing strategy is vital to reaching your target audience and converting them into paying customers.

 Create blog posts, infographics, videos, and other high-end content that is relevant and valuable to your target audience.
 Provide specific information that will make you an authority in your industry.
-Use long-tail and high intent keywords to capture leads that are very close to the purchase point of their customer journey.
+Use long-tail and high-intent keywords to capture leads very close to the purchase point of their customer journey.